groupdocs-annotation/GroupDocs.Annotation-Docs/java/annotation-basics/add-annotation-to-the-document/add-point-annotation.md

           text: Call Annotator class .Save() method and pass output path file.
 toc: True
 ---
-Point annotation sticks comments to any point in a document like shown in the picture below:
+Point annotation sticks comments to any point in a document as shown in the picture below:

 ![](/annotation/java/images/add-point-annotation.png)